30 Weird Sea Animals You'll Never Forget

 This shark looks like a living room rug come to life.
 And that rug now has teeth.
 And that rug will use those teeth to bite you if you come too close to it.
 Because the rug is actually a shark.

 These flat sharks are not just hard to spot because of their thin bodies, but their distinct color patterns and fringey scales make them particularly difficult to see.
-Though they’ll leave you alone if you leave them alone, don’t tempt or tease them because they will bite back.
+Though they’ll leave you alone if you leave them alone, unlike some other species of shark, don’t tempt or tease them because they will bite back.
 They don’t like to be walked all over (like a … rug).

 15. Sea Pen

 Physical traits: A floating multicolored animal that looks like an old timey quill.

 What Makes the Sea Pen So Weird

 If you didn’t think you could write effectively underwater, this animal makes you think again.
 Named after the fact that it looks just like an antique quill pen, there are a number of different variations of the sea pen.
 They float along the ocean floor with feather-like fins coming off the sides.

 With all the things you’d expect to find on the ocean floor, a pen waiting for Shakespeare to come along and use it certainly isn’t one that comes to mind.